FarronF/limerick-council-meetings/meetings/2015/05/18-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 20th April 2015.md

 new bins and it was clarified that any dogs rehomed from the Dog Control Centre in

+Mungret are micro chipped and that the number of dogs rehomed from that location had
+---
-Mungret are micro chipped and that the number of dogs rehomed from that location had--- increased on foot of the efforts of the new kennel caretaker and the use of social media.
+increased on foot of the efforts of the new kennel caretaker and the use of social media.

 12.